Skip to main content

 Milk Thistle

-Silibinin, one of the flavonoids, demonstrated antioxidant and anti-inflammatory effects by inhibiting release of hydrogen peroxide and production of tumor necrosis factor alpha.4 Other studies indicate the flavonoids in milk thistle exert anticancer effects by arresting G1 and S phases of the cell cycle.5 Generally well tolerated and considered safe in combination with most medications, there are limited concerns for combination with chemo-radiation therapy.
+Silibinin, one of the flavonoids, demonstrated antioxidant and anti-inflammatory effects by inhibiting the release of hydrogen peroxide and the production of tumor necrosis factor.
+Other studies indicate the flavonoids in milk thistle exert anticancer effects by arresting G1 and S phases of the cell cycle.5 Generally well tolerated and considered safe in combination with most medications, there are limited concerns for combination with chemo-radiation therapy.
 We have a product called Denosyl that would help here.

 Cannabis